zeixcom/ui-element/docs-src/pages/examples-recipes.md

 ---
 title: "Examples & Recipes"
-emoji: "🧪"
+emoji: "🍽️"
-description: "Sample components and practical use cases"
+description: "Common use cases and demos"
 ---

 <section class="hero">

-# 🧪 Examples & Recipes
+# 🍽️ Examples & Recipes

 <p class="lead">Get started with <strong>UIElement</strong> by including it directly in your HTML or installing it via npm.
 Follow the steps below to set up your environment and start building reactive Web Components.</p>
 </section>